Orimalca/ANN_only_NumPy/README.md

-# nn_only_NumPy
+# ANN_only_NumPy
-A neural network from scratch without using TensorFlow/Keras, only NumPy and math.
+An artificial neural network from scratch without using only TensorFlow/Keras and NumPy(math).